TheeAnon/primermovies-django/README.md

 # primermovies
-Movies, TV series website to stream and download movies.
-Made in React/Django.
+A web app made in React/Django to download and stream Movies, TV series and Anime.